Freedom of Information Act Statement available at https://www.thcp.co.uk/privacy-policy/freedom-of-information.

-We will usually keep any personal data we hold about you for ten years after our last contact with you before we delete it.
-This is the period recommended as good practice by our professional bodies.
+If we collected the data when you were aged under 18 we will keep it until your 25th birthday, in line with NHS requirements.
 In exceptional cases we may need to retain personal data for a longer period, and will explain our reasons for doing so on request.

 In the course of processing your personal data we may share it with:

-- Your GP, ENT specialists and other healthcare providers and commissioners, and suppliers of audiology appliances or similar products, in connection with your ongoing healthcare treatment
+- Your GP and other healthcare providers and commissioners, and suppliers of hearing appliances or similar products, in connection with your ongoing healthcare treatment

 - The police for the prevention and detection of fraud and criminal activities